Insights into the benefits of analog IP and challenges of analog IP integration.

 When purchasing analog IP, there are both technical and non-technical factors to consider.
-The complexity of IP delivery is often underestimated: delivering a block from one company to another is often harder than many people think, and so it is important to assess not just the technical fit, but also the broader quality, support and commercial factors associated with buying IP.
+The complexity of IP delivery is often underestimated: delivering a block from one company to another is harder than many people think.
+So it is important to assess not just the technical fit, but also the broader quality, support and commercial factors associated with buying IP.

 There are a number of technical factors to consider when buying IP - some examples include:

-There are many other technical factors associated with IP which need to be evaluated.
-However, any factors which do not meet the requirements need to be evaluated, and a judgement on whether they need to be changed.
-Some changes, such as transistor types or the metal stack, appear simple but the changes can be costly, and can also add significant risk to a project, particularly in advanced node technologies.
+There are many other technical factors associated with IP which should be evaluated.
+If there are any factors which do not meet the requirements, a judgement must be made on whether these need to be changed.
+Some changes, such as transistor types or the metal stack, appear simple, but these can be costly and can also add significant risk to a project, particularly in advanced node technologies.

 There are a number of really significant non-technical factors to consider also: